-ii) within an area with inadequate water and pressure to meet fire flow standards?

-Less Than Significant Impact.
-Policy S 4.6 ensures that development should meet the minimum state and local regulations for peak load water supply availability.
-The availability of water supply is critical for structures that are within an area with wildfire risk.
-The inclusion of this policy reduces the risk and damages cause by wildfires and is considered a less than significant impact.

-• Policy S 4.6: Ensure that infrastructure requirements for new development meet minimum state and local regulations for ingress, egress, peak load water supply availability, anticipated water supply, and other standards within FHSZs.

-iii) within proximity to land uses that have the potential for dangerous fire hazard?
+ii) within an area with inadequate water and pressure to meet fire flow standards? \boxtimes Less Than Significant Impact.
+Policy S 4.6 ensures that of local regulations for peak load water supply availability.
+The atthat are within an area with wildfire risk.
+The inclusion of the wildfires and is considered a less than significant impact. availability of w vater supply is s critical for s tructures Policy S 4.6: Ensure that infrastructure requirement local regulations for ingress, egress, peak load water other standards within FHSZs.
+1 iii) within proximity to land uses that have the potential for dangerous fire hazard?